coelhofh/DataChallenge/README.md

 dfFinal.iloc[: , 1:].values.tolist(): original input data plus the regions of origin and destination given the clustering algorithm. <BR><BR>

 This function get the input data and calculate the region clustering for both Origin and Destination.
 This values will be used in the insert and for the reports.

+## Mandatory features
+* There must be an automated process to ingest and store the data.
+  Process is automated as seen on the /venv/TestEvidence/ - Console_output.pdf and Db_load*.jpg files.

+* Trips with similar origin, destination, and time of day should be grouped together.
+  Sql script "groupedTrips.sql" is bringing this information with region clustering.

+* Develop a way to obtain the weekly average number of trips for an area, defined by a bounding box (given by coordinates) or by a region.
+  Sql script "weekAverage.sql" brings this information but not with bounding boxes.
+The logic would be use the min and max coordinates for each cluster region and get the 4 points of the rectangle and draw the bouding box.

+* Develop a way to inform the user about the status of the data ingestion without using a polling solution.
+  Table TbLoadControl give the load status as seen on the /venv/TestEvidence/ files - Db_load*.jpg

+* The solution should be scalable to 100 million entries.
+It is encouraged to simplify the data by a data model.
+Please add proof that the solution is scalable.
+  Test make with 1.2M rows took 6 minutes to complete in my personal notebook (/venv/TestEvidence/ files - Db_load_finish.jpg - idloadcontrol - 79).
+As commits are a load parameters it's scalable to me.
+TbTrips table could be partitioned for better select performance.

+* Use a SQL database
+  Postgresql database was used in this solution.
+Last release postgresql-15.3-3.

+## Bonus features
+* Sketch up how you would set up the application using any cloud provider This solution could run in any cloud provider with a single VM and a database connection if the proper configuration is done (firewall and file access).
+  Files could be in a storage account in any provider and a, Data factory for example, trigger can catch a new file and turn on the VM and start the program, turning of the machine after that.

+* Include a .sql file with queries to answer these questions:
+  **From the two most commonly appearing regions, which is the latest datasource?**
+  Sql script "commonregions.sql" is bringing this information with region clustering.

+  **What regions has the "cheap_mobile" datasource appeared in?**
+  Sql script "cheap_mobile.sql" is bringing this information with region clustering.